-No Exercise Full Exercise
+No i No Exercise Exercise

-Per Share \$ \$
+Per Share \$ 1.05 \$ 1.05

-Total \$ \$
+Total \$6,8 04,000 \$7,8 24,600

 We estimate that the total expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts and commissions, will be approximately \$2.7 million, all of which will be paid by us.
 We have agreed to reimburse the underwriters for certain of their expenses, in an amount up to \$25,000, incurred in connection with the clearance of this offering with the Financial Industry Regulatory Authority, Inc.